 Asparagus Kokedama – Asparagus setaceus ‘Plumosus’ planted in the moss ball.

-The Asparagus setaceus ‘plumosus’ is characterized by a wafer-thin and filigree lace-alike foliage in rich green colour.
+The Asparagus setaceus ‘Plumosus’ is characterized by a wafer-thin and filigree lace-alike foliage in rich green color.
 It has long wiry stems and lovely frond-like sprays that lay outwards horizontally.
 It is bushy initially, with time is developing long, twining stems of bright green, feathery fronds.
 Tiny green-white bell-shaped flowers may appear in late summer which develops into small, purple berries (inedible, might cause skin irritation).
 Although Asparagus setaceus looks soft and frilly, it does develop thorns to watch for when handling.
 Despite what its common name – Lace Fern/Asparagus Fern – suggests, it is not a fern, but it belongs to the lily family.

 The form of kokedama allows it to either stand on a ceramic base, shell, bark of wood and be placed on window sills, tables or hung from the ceiling or at the windows as a solitary on in a group, as a string garden.

 “Kokedama (苔玉, in English, literally “moss ball”, koke – moss, tama – ball) is a ball of soil, covered with moss, on which an ornamental plant grows.
 The idea has its origins in Japan, where it is a combination of the nearai 根洗い (literally “root wash,” but meaning “no pot”) bonsai and kusamono planting styles.
 Today, Kokedama is very popular in Japanese gardens. “